sadikou-faiz/lmv/README.md

 ## Prerequisites

 **Java:**  LoveMyPet is developed using Java.
-Make sure to have Java installed on your machine.\br **Maven:** We use Maven as a dependency and build manager.
+Make sure to have Java installed on your machine.

+**Maven:** We use Maven as a dependency and build manager.
 Ensure that Maven is installed.

 **Spring Boot:** LoveMyPet is built on the Spring Boot framework.
 Make sure to have Spring Boot installed.

 **JaCoCo:** JaCoCo is utilized for code coverage analysis.
 Ensure that JaCoCo is integrated into your development environment.